volkerjaenisch/sphinxcontrib-svg-links/README.md

 ```

-If the **svglinks** attribute exists and is *True* then the SVG will be not treated as an image
+If the **svglinks** attribute exists and is *True*, then the SVG will be not treated as an image
-but will be embedded as HTML <object>.
+but will be embedded as an HTML <object>.

+*svg-links* will the parse the SVG file and replace the pseudo URIs wil relative
+links to the sphinx labels in the document.

+## Demonstration

+ToDo